Best cheap earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best cheap earbuds you can buy in 2023.

 Read the full SoundMagic E11C review

-They have an impressive feature set, with a noise-isolating design instead of noise cancelling, IPX4 splash resistance, and they're a light, comfortable design which means they can be worn all day.
+They have an impressive feature set, with a noise-isolating design instead of noise cancelling, IPX4 splash resistance, and a light, comfortable design which means they can be worn all day.

 Like the AirPods, they offer a balanced sound representation that doesn't stress any part of the frequency range above others.
 In other words, they're great all-rounders, and a great proposition for the price.
+If you're keen on Google products and have a preference for Android, the Pixel Buds could be worth your consideration.

 Read the full Google Pixel Buds A-Series review